open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 collector-1  |      -> url.scheme: Str(http)
 ```

-For the same trace id, we can notice telemetry date emitted by the database instrumentation:
+For the same Trace ID, we can notice telemetry data emitted by the database instrumentation:

 ```
 collector-1  | ScopeSpans #1